|

 AI Policy |

-Unless otherwise specified, the use of generative AI tools (ChatGPT, GPT-based tools, text-generation software, etc.) to complete your assignments and the discussion boards is prohibited.
-The goal of this policy is to encourage deep engagement with the course material and to ensure that you gain the skills and knowledge essential to your future work in the Library and Information Science (LIS) field.
+Unless otherwise specified, the use of generative AI tools (e.g., ChatGPT, GPT-based applications, or other text-generation software) is prohibited for all course assignments and discussion board posts.
+This policy is intended to promote meaningful engagement with the course material and to ensure that you are developing the essential knowledge and competencies required for professional success in the Library and Information Science (LIS) field.

 You are expected to submit work that you and your partner(s) have created independently, without assistance from AI.
-This helps to ensure that you fully internalize the concepts, tools, and skills that are critical to your academic and professional development.
-Although AI tools may become commonplace, over-reliance on them during this program can undermine your learning and ability to apply these concepts in real-world scenarios.
+This ensures that you fully internalize the concepts, tools, and skills critical to your academic and professional development.
+Although generative AI will likely be a part of future LIS workplaces, over-reliance on these tools during your education can hinder your learning and ability to apply key concepts effectively.

 Why this matters: The purpose of this course is not just to earn a grade, but to help you develop competencies that will be essential for your career.
 Using AI to complete your assignments deprives you of the opportunity to genuinely learn and practice the skills you will need in the LIS profession.